-GCube Underwriting Limited (“GCube”, “we”, “our” or “us”) hold and process data on individuals that visit our websites as well as prospective and current clients and suppliers (“you” or “your”) when you visit our websites, sign up to any of our newsletters, sign up to use any of our client portals, take part in any of our competitions or surveys or when we communicate with you as a prospective client or supplier of GCUBE.
+GCube Underwriting Limited (“GCube”, “we”, “our” or “us”) hold and process data on individuals that visit our websites as well as prospective and current clients and suppliers (“you” or “your”) when you visit our websites, sign up to any of our newsletters, sign up to use any of our client portals, attend any JLT events, take part in any of our competitions or surveys or when we communicate with you as a prospective client or supplier of GCUBE.
 We are your Data Controller.

 We take your data protection rights and our legal obligations seriously.
 Your Personal Information will be treated in a secure and confidential manner and only as set out in this Fair Processing Notice.

 This Fair Processing Notice describes the categories of your Personal Information we process, how your Personal Information may be processed and how your privacy is safeguarded in the course of our relationship with you.
 It is intended to comply with our obligations to provide you with information about GCube’s processing of your Personal Information under applicable European privacy laws.
 It does not form part of any contract you may have with GCube.

 If you have any questions regarding the processing of your Personal Information or if you believe your privacy rights have been violated, please contact our Data Protection Officer at GCube_UKDPO@gcube-insurance.com.

 We may amend this Notice from time to time for example, to keep it up to date or to comply with legal requirements or changes in the way we operate our business.
 Please regularly check this Notice for updates.